-Assessment Results 2019-2020: The annual Campus Climate Survey was administered in the 2019 Fall Semester.
+• Assessment Results 2019-2020: The annual Campus Climate Survey was administered in the 2019 Fall Semester.
 Satisfaction levels for the personal attention given in the Counseling Center were as follows: 93 percent overall, 93 percent at the Forrest County Center, 100 percent at the Hancock Center, 95 percent for online students, and 93 percent at the Poplarville Campus.

-Use of Assessment Results: Beginning academic year 2017-2018, we will have in place stronger mechanisms for tracking advisement of non-FYS pre-core students by the assignment of advisors and the implementation of DegreeWorks.
+Use of Assessment Results: Beginning academic year 2019-2020, stronger mechanisms will be implemented for tracking advisement of non-FYS pre-core students by the assignment of advisors and the implementation of DegreeWorks.